dimstry/aespa-page/README.md

 # aespa-page
-* Tidak pakai Api males :(,jadinya update manual 😩
+* Tidak pakai Api males :( , jadinya update manual 😩
 ## New
 * New Foto Grup 💙🌟❄️🦋
 * New Album